jab/bidict/README.rst

-If you are thinking of using bidict in your work, or if you have any questions, comments, or suggestions, I'd love to know about your use case and provide as much support for it as possible.
+If you are thinking of using bidict in your work, or if you have any questions, comments, or suggestions, I'd love to know about your use case and provide as much voluntary support for it as possible.

 Please feel free to leave a message in the
 `chatroom <https://gitter.im/jab/bidict>`__
-or to open a new issue on GitHub.
+or open a new issue on GitHub.
 You can search through
 `existing issues <https://github.com/jab/bidict/issues>`__
 before creating a new one